 This course is for students who wish to continue to expand their knowledge and understanding of both Graphics and Product Design.
-It will involve students in a wide range of design activities making use of drawing skills as well as computer aided design.
-It incorporates knowledge of materials, manufacturing processes, industrial and environmental issues.
+It will involve students in a wide range of design activities making use of drawing skills as well as computer aided design and computer aided manufacture.
+It incorporates knowledge of materials, manufacturing processes, industrial and environmental issues and teaches the fundamental principles of design.
 The course is intended to extend earlier experience gained in a Design and Technology Graphics Products course and seeks to develop students' knowledge and understanding of, and skills and application in, Graphics and Product Design.
-Students will also develop their research, analysis, product development, project planning and evaluation skills as they become involved in a range of design projects.
+Students will develop their research, analysis, product development, project planning and evaluation skills as they become involved in a range of design projects and problems.

 In year 12 students will produce a design portfolio which demonstrates their creativity and flair when investigating, designing and making products.
-They will also complete assignments which will focus on the theory elements of the course.
-In Year 13 students will complete their coursework project.
-They will work on a design brief of their own choice in consultation with a client or user group.
-Students will be introduced to a wide range of design techniques, will go on visits to business/design studios and exhibitions, use industry standard computer software, use CAD/CAM equipment such as laser cutting and 3D printing and have the opportunity to work with a professional designer.
+They use google sketch up, 2D Design, Photoshop, Illustrator and In Design as well as a range of hand drawing and modelling techniques.
+They will complete assignments which will focus on the theory elements of the course.
+In Year 13 students will complete their commercial design coursework project, working on a design brief of their own choice in consultation with a client or user group.
+Students will be introduced to a wide range of design techniques, use industry standard computer software, use CAD/CAM equipment such as laser cutting and 3D printing and have the opportunity to work with a professional designer.